-This webinar will discuss the application of single-cell proteomics and immune-imaging in adoptive cell therapy (ACT) for cancer.
+This webinar discusses the application of single-cell proteomics and immune-imaging in adoptive cell therapy (ACT) for cancer.

 Interleukin-2 (IL-2) is a component of most protocols of ACT, but it is limited by short exposure and high toxicities.
 NKTR-214 is a kinetically engineered IL-2 receptor βγ-biased agonist designed to preferentially activate and expand effector T and natural killer cells over regulatory T cells in the tumor.

 In this webinar, Giulia Parisi of the University of California, Los Angeles, discusses the use of in vivo immuno-imaging to track the biodistribution of the adoptively transferred T cells in relation to anti-tumor efficacy.
 She will also discuss how this study used single-cell proteomics and functional biomarkers to characterize the functional phenotype of the cell subsets modulated by ACT+NKTR-214.

 - Provide an overview of the use of an engineered IL-2 receptor agonist in adoptive cell transfer protocols

 - Present methods to track T cell anti-tumor activity and in vivo biodistribution